diegolepore/image-processing-api/README.md

 ℹ️ _If you execute one of the above endpoints for second time, it wont generate the image again.
 It will return the image in memory instead._

-# 👎 Other use cases usages that won't work
+# 👎 Use cases that won't work

 ```
 http://localhost:3000/api/images